gustavooferreira/pgw-docs/SYSTEM_DESIGN.md

 For this project, I will not be doing that given the extra work and the fact that I'm not collaborating with anyone else.
 Instead, I'll be committing frequently to the master branch.

 This applies to all repos belonging to this project.

+## Extra points

+I've completed all bonus points:

+- [x] Implement Luhn check on credit card number
+- [x] Merchant authentication
+- [x] Application logging
+- [x] Containerization

+I've added a few extra things:

+- Created a simple auth service to simulate authentications with external systems
+- Created a payment processor simulator
+- Implemented month/year expiry checks for credit cards
+- All logs are in json for easy of parsing by a log aggregator like splunk or elasticsearch (logging in json is best practices)
+- All APIs are defined using an OpenAPI spec file.
+The merchant and management APIs for the `payment gateway service` are stored in this repo, and the API specs for the auth and payment processor services sit in their own repos
+- Added a management API to allow us to check transactions
+- Provided a docker-compose file and respective configuration to bring the whole system up ready to be explored
+- All APIs have healthcheck endpoints as these are pretty much mandatory for any service in production that will sit behind a load balancer and even for monitoring purposes.
+- Provided extensive documentation about the system design decision, how to setup an environment and usage examples.